recc-tech/tech/README.md

 		![Dependencies Between Packages](./scripts/dependoc/dependencies.svg)

 	- `scripts/test/`.
 These are tests to ensure the scripts work as expected.
-Run them all using `python -m unittest` or run specific tests using `python -m unittest discover -t . -s <PATH-TO-TESTS>`.
+Run all the automated tests using `python -m unittest` or run specific automated tests using `python -m unittest discover -t . -s <PATH-TO-TESTS>`.
-		- `/test/unit`.
+		- `scripts/test/unit`.
 These are "unit tests" - they test individual software components and avoid side-effects like accessing the file system or the Internet.
-		- `/test/integration`.
+		- `scripts/test/integration`.
 These are "integration tests" - they test multiple components or have side-effects like accessing the file system or the Internet.
 As a result, they tend to be slower.
+		- `scripts/test/manual`.
+This package is meant to guide you through testing the project for cases where automated testing is impractical.
+Run it by moving into the `scripts` directory and then running `python -m test.manual`.